List of Funded Institutional Predoctoral Training Grants

 NIGMS mission.
 The intent is to support a program in multiple disciplines with common training objectives and core courses or training activities that are specifically designed to achieve the transdisciplinary objectives.

 Training in the transdisciplinary area is designed to increase efficiencies and broaden the scope and geographic distribution of NIGMS training funds and is open only to:

-The MSTP supports the integrated medical and graduate research training that is required for the investigation of human diseases.
-It assures highly selected trainees a choice of a wide range of pertinent graduate programs in the biological, chemical and physical sciences that, when combined with training in medicine, lead to the M.D.-Ph.D. degree.
+Dr. Miles Fabian The MSTP supports the integrated dual degree training that leads to the award of both clinical degrees (e.g., M.D., D.O., D.V.M., D.D.S., Pharm.D., etc.) and research doctorate degrees (Ph.D.) that implements effective and evidence-informed approaches.
+With the dual qualification of rigorous scientific research and clinical practice, graduates will be equipped with the skills to develop research programs that accelerate the translation of research advances to the understanding, detection, treatment, and prevention of human disease, and to lead the advancement of biomedical research.
+MSTP assures selected trainees a choice of a wide range of pertinent graduate programs in the biological, chemical, and physical sciences that, when combined with training in medicine, lead to a dual degree.
 Programs are encouraged to provide a breadth of doctoral research training opportunities consistent with individual institutional strengths.
 In addition to the above disciplines, support of trainees in other disciplines such as computer sciences, social and behavioral sciences, economics, epidemiology, public health, bioengineering, biostatistics and bioethics is encouraged.
-Proposed MSTP programs should be flexible and adaptable in providing each trainee with the appropriate background in the sciences relevant to medicine, yet be rigorous enough to enable graduates to function independently in both basic research and clinical investigation.
+Proposed MSTP programs should be flexible and adaptable in providing each trainee with the appropriate background in the sciences relevant to medicine yet be rigorous enough to enable graduates to function independently in both basic research and clinical investigation.